asc-community/AngouriMath/README.md

 AngouriMath is an open-source library that enables to work with non-linear multi-variable expressions.
-Its functionality includes derivation, variable substitution, equation solving, equation system solving, definite integration, formula-to-latex formatting, and some more.
+Its functionality includes derivation, variable substitution, equation solving, equation system solving, definite integration, formula-to-latex formatting, working with mathematical sets, and some more.

 ### Examples